hbctraining/Intro-to-ChIPseq-flipped/schedule/README.md

    1. [Experimental design considerations and understanding the ChIP-seq workflow](../lessons/01_ChIPseq_design_and_workflow.md)
       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
-         <br>Before you begin thinking about performing a ChIP-seq experiment, it is important to plan for it.
+         <br>Before you begin thinking about performing a ChIP-seq experiment, **it is important to plan for it**.
 There are many things to consider depending on the cells you are working with, and your protein of interest. <br><br>In this lesson, we will:<br>
              - Describe different types of controls and how they can help<br>
              - Highlight sequencing considerations different binding profiles<br>
              - Introduce you to the ChIP-seq analysis workflow R<br><br>